bookofproofs/bookofproofs.github.io/_sources/history/20th-century/seifert.md

 4. Discovered the Seifert-Seifert identity for solving certain topological classification problems;
 5. Published several works on three-manifolds and their relation to the Poincaré conjecture.

-Born 27 May1907, Bernstadt, Saxony, Germany.
+Born 27 May 1907, Bernstadt, Saxony, Germany.
 Died 1 October 1996, Heidelberg, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Seifert/)